stampchain-io/stamps_sdk/docs/src101specs.md

   "github": "stampchain-io",
   "telegram": "BitcoinStamps"
-  },//(Object of string value, can include multi key-value pairs)record data "prim":"false" //"true" makes address as a primary address to bind with this domain.If you don't need this, make it as "false".
+  },//(Object of string value, can include multi key-value pairs)record data "prim":"false" //"true" makes this domain as a primary one to bind with this address.If you don't need this, make it as "false".
 }
 ```

 The `SETRECORD` transaction signer must be the same as "owner", otherwise it
 will not be considered as a valid SRC-101 transaction.
-Multi record could exist
-for different addresses.
-If the record for setting is existed, it will be
-overwrote.

 `data` is a Json object of string value, it can include multi key-value pairs.

 When `type` is "address", `data` MUST include address type and address value.
 Currently we only support `btc`and `eth` address types and only can set single address as record under each address type.

-If you set another address record under the same address type, the previous will be covered.
+If you set a new address record under the same address type, the previous will be overwritten.
+If you set a single address record, for example, only btc, then eth will be set as null.
+It's recommended to set both `btc` and `eth` address everytime when making setrecord transaction in case the missing one is overwritten.

+If `prim` is true and `type` is not "txt", `prim` will not work.
+If `prim` is true, `type` is "address" and `data` is not including `btc` address,  `prim` will not work as well.

 When `type` is "txt", `data` can be any you'd like to set.
+Some key words like "twitter", "github" and "telegram" may be picked as user info by Bitname Service.

 ### RENEW